Same Character, But Different

 - Seems to have come in full circle, because Phoenix is confirmed to be the protagonist of Ace Attorney 5, and yes, he's a lawyer again.
 For the most part, he seems to have kept the mature, mentor personality, but his inner monologues reveal that sometimes he can be as clueless as his rookie partners.

 - Cody Travers of Final Fight is originally portrayed as a motivated and heroic figure, out to save his girlfriend Jessica from the Mad Gear Gang.
-Later on Capcom brought him back as part of the cast of Street Fighter Alpha 3 but much to the surprise of players, he returned as an escaped convict, complete with prison clothes and handcuffs on his wrists (conversely, Guy, Rolento, and Sodom were mostly unchanged from their Final Fight appearances).
+Later on Capcom brought him back as part of the cast of Street Fighter Alpha 3 but much to the surprise of players, he returned as an escaped convict, complete with prison clothes and handcuffs on his wrists, though his taunt reveals he can take them off at any time if he wished.
+(Conversely, Guy, Rolento, and Sodom were mostly unchanged from their Final Fight appearances.)
 Capcom explained that his battle with the Mad Gear Gang had given birth to an addiction to fighting and he was thrown in prison for his constant brawling.
-Further on, in Streetwise, he falls even further due to a bum knee and juicing on a radical drug in order to stay competitive.
-Finally, in Street Fighter IV, he's become so powerful that he can bust out of jail any time he wants unquestioned, and his raw Power Level even makes the Bigger Bad, Oni, think twice about fighting him unrestrained.
+Later, in Super Street Fighter IV, he escapes prison again to look for some excitement (with all evidence suggesting he can bust out of jail any time he wants unquestioned) and tells Guy in his ending that prison is where he belongs.
+Further on, in Final Fight: Streetwise, he falls even further due to a bum knee and juicing on a radical drug in order to stay competitive, though he tries to coach his brother due to the potential Cody sees in Kyle, was said to have deliberately taken the fall for a different crime Guy had committed (Guy also on the receiving end of this trope in Streetwise to a lesser extent), and later regains the full use of his legs thanks to said drug.

 - Cleveland Jr. from Family Guy was portrayed as a little, energetic kid and then was almost never seen anymore for the longest time... until The Cleveland Show when he reappeared transformed into a fat, slow-witted Chris Griffin Expy.